alexvy86/dotfiles/README.md

   It includes the `winget` executable used by this `chezmoi` repo to install other apps.
   I haven't found a way to automate its installation here, so it needs to be done manually beforehand.
   - Also make sure to run a command like `winget list --exact Microsoft.PowerShell` to get prompted to accept the source agreement terms.

-- The `PowerShell` app.
+NOTE: at some point I suggested that the `PowerShell` app also be installed from the Microsof Store but then became aware of some [limitations](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#installing-from-the-microsoft-store).
-  It could be installed from a different source by `chezmoi` but it's preferrable to have it be managed and updated automatically by the Store.
+Now the chezmoi setup installs the `PowerShell` MSIX through `winget`.

 ## 1. Install chezmoi